zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/using-adb-tools/using-adb-tools.md

 9. Clean up hierarchy DAYS:

     - Click the three dots to the right of that hierarchy and select **Edit**.
-    - Change *Hierarchy Name* to "DAY".
+    - Change *Hierarchy Name* to **DAY**.
-    - Change *Caption* and *Description* to "Day".
+    - Change *Caption* and *Description* to **Day**.
   ![ALT text is not available for this image](images/day-hierarchy.png)

 10. This is simply a day-of-week hierarchy, but now you'll see the value of the table that the sales analyst had set up in a previous analysis.
 Sorting days alphabetically is not particularly helpful.
 What's preferable is to sort by the day number of week.
 Conventions for day numbers vary across the world and the DAYS table supports both the European and the North American conventions.
 You'll use the North American convention for this exercise.
-Change the Sort By to **DAY\_NUM\_USA**.
+Change the *Sort By* to **DAY\_NUM\_USA**.
 Then click **Save**.
   ![ALT text is not available for this image](images/sort-day.png)

 11. Similarly, change the MONTHS dimension as follows: